 This article is brought to you by ICE NYC and The Yard.
-ICE NYC has partnered with The Yard to offer members 20% off their first two months of office space.
-All you have to do is mention ICE when you visit The Yard: City Hall Park at 116 Nassau Street.
+ICE NYC has partnered with The Yard to offer members 50% off of office space for the month of May at The Yard: Bryant Park, with a signup by end of April.
+All you have to do is mention ICE when you visit The Yard: Bryant Park.

 Are you running out of excuses for why you’re not making it to the gym?
 Is it hard to rally and get yourself to the coffee shop to finish that project you’ve been contracted to finish...like yesterday?
 Here’s an idea: become a member of a work or workout community.

 Check out 6 of the benefits you’ll be reaping if you add some “buddies” to your freelance and some “swolemates” to your sweat-sesh:

 1. Added Encouragement.

 A buddy (or buddies) can give you some much needed encouragement when the deadlifts get heavy and the deadlines inch closer.
 From understanding or in-unison grunts to high-fives on the back, you’ll always hear your ICE family cheering you on over the pump-up music.
 When you join ICE NYC, you become part of a family of people working together move more fluidly, eat more cleanly, and live more boldly; we operate under a “no wo(man) left behind policy”.

 For a community work space that is only a quick jog from the ICE Tribeca Studio, check out The Yard, New York City’s premier luxury office spaces for private offices, co-working, and innovative amenities for growing business and freelancers.
 The benefits of a working community are huge;